lxsol/git-basics-quiz/README.md

 (X)`git add .`
 ( )`git commit all`

-?: We've just created a new file called `index.html`, which of the following will stage this one file so we can commit it?
+?: We've just created a new file called `index.html`.
+Which of the following will stage this one file so we can commit it?

 (X)`git add index.html`
 ( )`git add new`